 COURSE NUMBER COURSE NAME LENGTH

-(MASL D173056) Ground Defense Leadership Course 6 Weeks
+(MASL D173056) L3AZR1730560SRB Ground Defense Leadership Course 6 Weeks

-L3AZR1730560SRB THE STATE OF THE S
+STUDENT LOAD - MIN: 26 / MAX: 44

-1. Course Description: This course is designed for security forces personnel of any branch charged with protecting key resources to sustain air operations during peacetime or contingencies.
+This course is designed for security forces personnel of any branch charged with protecting key resources to sustain air operations during peacetime or contingencies.
 Students learn effective means of operating in any environment to extend defense beyond the boundaries of their installations.
 Topics include troop leading procedures, warning/operations orders, defense command and control, weapons training, land navigation, tactical movement under direct fire, patrolling, and tactical vehicle deployment.
 They also participate in field training exercises, which will simulate patrol and urban defense.
 The course instruction includes Defender Leadership and Defender Skills operations.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the grade of O-3, police, or civilian equivalent.
-Personnel not in a security forces or police specialty code may attend with prior coordination. - 2.2.
-Physical/Medical: Top physical condition, NO injuries that could prevent member from training.
-Specific minimum physical ability standards are shown below in paragraph 2.2.3. - 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
-Uniform/Equipment: See General Clothing Requirements.
+2.1 Eligibility: This course is designed for military members no higher than the grade of O-3, police, or civilian equivalent.
+Personnel not in a security forces or police specialty code may attend with prior coordination.

+2.2 Physical/Medical: Top physical condition, NO injuries that could prevent member from training.
+Specific minimum physical ability standards are shown below in paragraph 2.2.3.

+2.2.3.
+Physical/Other: Normal dexterity.

+2.3 Uniform/Equipment: See General Clothing Requirements.
 All required specialized gear will be provided.